DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 ------

 Physics are used in LC to add secondary motion to the vehicle, which is tedious to animate by hand.
-The Physics are layed on top of the Automatic and User Animation and are fully non-destructive to the User Animation.
+The Physics are layed on top of the Automatic and :ref:`user-animation` and are fully non-destructive to the :ref:`user-animation`.

 Presets can be used to get different results, or use the :ref:`physics-customize` checkbox to adjust the Physics settings in detail.

-The Physics always has one of five states:
+The Physics always have one of five states:
     * :ref:`live-physics`
     * :ref:`baked-physics`
     * :ref:`muted-physics`